-An Allentown woman is now serving 57 months in prison for stealing from her employer to the tune of $1.6 million over the course of an entire decade.
-That being said, many employees feel it’s really no big deal to raid the supply cabinet and bring home the occasional box of pens, tablets, or other office supplies, even though it’s stealing nevertheless.
+Does anybody remember the Allentown woman who was sentenced to 57 months in prison for stealing $1.6 million from her employer over the course of an entire decade?
+Believe it or not, many employees misguidedly feel it’s really no big deal to raid the supply cabinet and bring home the occasional box of pens, tablets, or other office supplies.

-Did you ever wonder why your employer often looks the other way when he knows you’re absconding with an occasional box of pens or paperclips?
-I think I do.
+That being said, here’s another question: Did you ever wonder why your employer might actually decide to look the other way, even though he knows you’ve been absconding with the occasional box of pens or paperclips?
+I do.

-Perhaps it’s because while you’re clandestinely working your petty pilfering skills at his expense, he’s stealing enough cash from you to more than make up for all the highlighters and correction tape you’re walking out the door with.
+You see, while you’ve been working your petty pilfering skills at the company’s expense, your employer has been stealing enough cash from you to more than make up for all the highlighters and correction tape you’ve plundered from the supply cabinet.

 Okay, Len, what the heck are you talking about?

 I’m talking about the soda machine.
-Where I work they spit out 20-ounce bottles for $1.25 a pop (no pun intended).
-Talk about highway robbery.
+Where I work they spit out 20-ounce bottles for $2 a pop (no pun intended) — that’s ten cents per ounce.
+Talk about highway robbery!

-Why would anybody continue to buy sodas from the company soda machine, especially when you consider it really is not too difficult to find 12-packs of 12-ounce cans for $5.00 or so (after taxes and recycle fees)?
+With that in mind, why would anybody continue to buy sodas from the company soda machine, especially when you consider it really is not too difficult to find 12-packs of 12-ounce cans for five cents per ounce?
+And sometimes even less!

 Of course, I trust you’ll be using your own pencil and paper.